pivotal/docs-tap/install.md

 To add the Tanzu Application Platform package repository:

-1. Setup environment variables that will be used during install
+1. Set up environment variables for use during the installation.

     ```
     export INSTALL_REGISTRY_USERNAME=TANZU-NET-USER